isaacnmm/pestpolicy-hugo2XX/content/posts/best-running-shoes-for-bad-knees/index.md

 ### [7.
 Nike Air Pegasus 34](https://www.amazon.com/dp/B07H381H27/?tag=p-policy-20)
 Nike Air Zoom Pegasus 34 has Dynamic Flywire cables, which comfortably enfolds your foot's arch giving you support while running.

-With this shoe, you are guaranteed comfort, excellent cushioning, and a responsive ride.�This shoe has everything you might need to protect your knees.
+With this shoe, you are guaranteed comfort, excellent cushioning, and a responsive ride.This shoe has everything you might need to protect your knees.
 The footwear offers comfort, a responsive ride, and an exceptional cushioning to make running sessions enjoyable.
 If you want reliability and safety during your running sessions, whether as a beginner or an experienced runner, then Pegasus 34 will be an ideal choice for you.
 Pegasus 34 is uniquely designed to fit its size.
 Further, being a lightweight shoe, it'll be safe and suitable for running while having knee and back problems.